soccergame/mincepie/README.md

 - holds everything in memory - the input, the keys, and the values in every stage of the mapreduce run.
 - does not handle server errors.
 If the server is down, you have to restart mapreduce.
-- partially tolerates of client failure.
+- partially tolerates client failure.
 If a client is down, its last map() call will simply be re-run on another client.

 I have used it to perform feature extractions on ImageNet and it works pretty well for our research use.
 But it may or may not fit your use case.